MicrosoftDocs/well-architected/well-architected/service-guides/azure-service-fabric-well-architected-framework.md

 ### Design checklist

-Start your design strategy based on the [design review checklist for Security](../security/checklist.md).
-Determine its relevance to your business requirements while keeping in mind the [offering-specific-aspects].
-Extend the strategy to include more approaches as needed.
+Base your design strategy on the [design review checklist for Security](../security/checklist.md).

 > [!div class="checklist"]
 > - **Cluster architecture:** Ensure Network Security Groups (NSG) are configured to restrict traffic flow between subnets and node types.
 Ensure that the [correct ports](/azure/service-fabric/service-fabric-best-practices-networking#cluster-networking) are opened for application deployment and workloads.